DragonFable: Book 3: The End of Magic

 The character awakens to a vastly-expanded Lore, after being encased in ice for several years.
 Jaania has created, and leads the anti-magic organization known as The Rose, who have become a major power within the continent of Greenguard.
 Similarly to Book 1, there are numerous intertwining subplots, with the main story arc being The End of Magic.

 Side quests

-On 19 February 2010, the ArchKnight game and quest chain was continued and completed within DragonFable, with Ash (normally an NPC) as the player character.
+In February 2010, the ArchKnight game and quest chain was continued and completed within DragonFable, with Ash (normally an NPC) as the player character.
 This quest chain is only accessible to those with premium accounts either in AdventureQuest or in DragonFable.
 In 2012, the Alexander quest chain, which follows the young mage Alexander during his training was released; it explains the origins of the characters Warlic, Xan, and Jaania, all of whom are integral to the main storyline.

 In-game events

 DragonFable has several recurring holiday events.
 These include Valentine's Day (named Hero's Heart Day in game), April Fools' Day (a random in-game prank, such as switching DragonFable's NPCs with NPCs from MechQuest), Halloween (named Mogloween in game), Christmas (named Frostval in game), Friday the 13th, Talk Like a Pirate Day and Thanksgiving (named Thankstaking in game).
 They also have occasional hunts, like gourd, egg and chest hunting.

 George Lowe, a voice actor best known for his role as Space Ghost in Space Ghost Coast to Coast, voiced himself in a live event known as Falconreach Idle on 19 November 2010.